Clinical Skills

 A systems review you can actually finish

-Don’t do a head-to-toe systems review in an 8-minute station.
-It’s wasted minutes.
-Do a targeted systems review: pick the two or three systems most relevant to your differential, and screen them with one or two questions each.
+Do not run a head-to-toe systems review in an 8-minute OSCE history station.
+It wastes time.
+Do a targeted systems review instead: pick the two or three systems most relevant to your differential, and screen each with one or two questions.

 For chest pain, ask: